PetarMihalj/cpack/README.md

 # cpack

-Cpack is a competitive programming helper tool, which packages included libraries into a single file, suitable for online judges.
+Cpack is a competitive programming helper tool, which packages the main source file along with included libraries into a single file, suitable for online judges.

 ### The problem: